Integration Process

 (One sounds like an error.
 The other feels like a feature.)

-Some systems treat every voice query like a fresh start—zero context awareness.
-Others maintain session memory, allowing the assistant to track prior inputs.
-It’s the difference between:
+Some systems treat every voice query like a fresh start.
+Zero context awareness.
+Others maintain session memory, letting the assistant track what you’ve asked before, what you care about, what’s worked.
+That’s where the real split happens, between assistants that forget you and ones that actually remember.

 Without context?
 You’re stuck repeating “weather in Austin tomorrow.”
 With it, the flow feels human.